Also Known As: Deer Lady, Deer-Woman, Deerwoman

 Xana – From Asutrias, Spain, a siren-like entity who leads men to their death.

-Posted on July 27, 2015, in Beauty, Crime, Dance, Death, Deer, Fertility, Incubus - Succubus, Love, Murder, Native American, Rape, Revenge/Vengecence, Seduction, Shape-Shifter, Soul, Spirit, Transformation, Vampire.
+Posted on July 27, 2015, in Beauty, Crime, Dance, Death, Deer, Fertility, Incubus - Succubus, Love, Murder, Native American, Rape, Revenge/Vengecence, Seduction, Shape-Shifter, Soul, Spirit, Transformation, Vampire and tagged Mythology, Native American.
 Bookmark the permalink.
 Leave a comment.